sinclairpaul/addon-tautulli/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

+### advanced options

+Options that are marked as (advanced option) are supported, but not available in the configuration, meaning if you want to use it you need to add it.

 ## Embedding into Home Assistant